TomasVotruba/php-arch-posts/page.markdown

 For the purpose of this post and showing our migration path, For the purpose of this post and showing our migration path, I'll use Nette because that's **the first project we migrate under a certain time** a certatime**...
 I'll tell you later the exact number of days!
 Keep reading!
 Keep reading.

-Also, I'll use Symfony as a go-to project, because that's my personal preference because it's similar to my pragmatic minimalistic thinking.
+Also, I'll use Symfony as a go-to project, because that's our personal preference.
 Replace it with your personal favorite framework.

+Why do we like Symfony?
+It has amazing [PSR-4 autodiscovery](https://www.tomasvotruba.cz/blog/2018/12/27/how-to-convert-all-your-symfony-service-configs-to-autodiscovery/#3-steps-to-your-minimalistic-configs) that makes your config 5-lines long, it's [6-months release cycle](https://www.tomasvotruba.cz/blog/2017/10/30/what-can-you-learn-from-menstruation-and-symfony-releases/) gets me exited all the time and it has great community that sometimes feels like my own family.

 ## What We Did?